 The Calling of Saint Matthew is also a book about the city of Rome itself, as each of its sections reflects, and draws its central narrative from, the art and history of one or more of Rome's churches and basilicas.
 Here I think of Richard Hugo's masterwork, The Triggering Town: Lectures and Essays on Poetry and Writing, and his concept of a triggering subject.
 The novel is also patterned after Krzysztof Kieślowski's interconnected series The Decalogue — ten short films, each triggered by one of the Ten Commandments — as well as his Three Colors trilogy and his evocative masterpiece The Double Life of Véronique.

 Short Stories in Italian Anthologies

 An exciting collection of contemporary short fiction featuring the work of eight North American writers of Italian descent has been published in Italy by Manni Editori.
 The anthology, Uè paisà: Racconti dall’identità italoamericana, is one of the first Italian collections to feature contemporary Italian American writers in translation.
 The book was edited and translated by Carla Francellini, Professor of Comparative Literature and Literary Translation at the University of Siena.

 The anthology offers three of my short stories for Italian readers: "The Eyes of Children," which first appeared in my collection The Evening News, recipient of the Flannery O’Connor Award for Short Fiction; "The Man in the Movie," which was included in my collection Taking It Home: Stories from the Neighborhood, published by the University of Illinois Press; and a new, uncollected short story, "What I Learned from the Good Sisters of Christian Charity During My Nine Years of Roman Catholic Grammar School in Chicago," which was published in The Louisville Review.

-In addition, translations by Carla De Rosa of two other of my short stories, "World Without End" and "The Transplant," both of which first appeared in The Evening News, are forthcoming in another anthology of short fiction and poetry written by North American writers, to be published in 2019 by Artemide Edizioni.
+In addition, translations by Carla De Rosa of two other of my short stories, "World Without End" and "The Transplant," both of which first appeared in The Evening News, along with an interview, are forthcoming in another anthology of short fiction and poetry written by North American writers, to be published in 2019 by Artemide Edizioni.